kospiotr/kospiotr.github.io/wiki/dependency-injection.md

     assertEquals(100, creditCardProcessor.getAmountOfOnlyCharge());
     assertTrue(transactionLog.wasSuccessLogged());
   }

+  @Override public void tearDown() {
+    TransactionLogFactory.setInstance(null);
+    CreditCardProcessorFactory.setInstance(null);
   }
+}
 ```

 This code is clumsy as:

- * A global variable holds the mock implementation, so we need to be careful about setting it up and tearing it down.
-Should the ```tearDown``` fail, the global variable continues to point at our test instance.
-This could cause problems for other tests.
-It also prevents us from running multiple tests in parallel.
+* A global variable holds the mock implementation
+  * need to be careful about setting it up and tearing it down.
+  * could cause problems for other tests if initialization fails
+  * prevents from running multiple tests in parallel.
 * All the static member variables are kept on the special area on heap memory - Permanent Generation which can cause some memory and Garbage Collector issues.
 * The dependencies are hidden in the code.
-If we add a dependency on a ```CreditCardFraudTracker```, we have to re-run the tests to find out which ones will break.
-Should we forget to initialize a factory for a production service, we don't find out until a charge is attempted.
-As the application grows, babysitting factories becomes a growing drain on productivity.
+  * If we add a dependency on a ```CreditCardFraudTracker```, we have to re-run the tests to find out which ones will break.
+  * If forget to initialize a factory for a production service, we don't find out until a charge is attempted.
+* As the application grows, babysitting factories becomes a growing drain on productivity.

 Quality problems will be caught by QA or acceptance tests.
 That may be sufficient, but we can certainly do better.

 ##Dependency Injection
-Like the factory, dependency injection is just a design pattern.
+Like the factory, dependency injection is just a design pattern (implementation for Inversion of Control principle).

 The core principal is to separate behaviour from dependency resolution.

 In our example, the ```RealBillingService``` is not responsible for looking up the ```TransactionLog``` and ```CreditCardProcessor```.

-Instead, they're passed via constructor or setter.
+Instead, they're injected - passed via constructor or setter.

 ###Constructor Injection